microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/3_CSS_CSS3/css_selectors.md

 ## Classes

-You may wish to group items of a certain type together to ensure they're displayed the similarly.
+You may wish to group items of a certain type together to ensure they're displayed similarly.
 For example, you might want to bold links in a navigation pane or ensure certain `h3` elements are blue.
 By using a `class` attribute, you can group these items together, regardless of where they appear on a page.
 If you wish to add multiple classes to an item, you simply add spaces between the class names.
-If we wanted a `div` to use both the `navigation` and `banner` class, we could use the following:
+If we wanted a `div` to use both the `navigation` and `banner` class, we could use the following code:

 ``` html
 <div class="navigation banner">Hello, world!</div>